genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 We have now configured a CSV source that listens for changes on the local file system!

 You can use the following CSV as an example when testing your pipeline.
-Pasting a file with the name `trades.csv` and contents below, will trigger our pipeline into action.
+Pasting a file with the name `trades.csv` and contents below, into a running instance of your Genesis application, will trigger the pipeline into action.
 Each row of the csv will be parsed, mapped and stored down to the database.
-Your file will disappear when the pipeline processed.
+Your CSV file will disappear when the pipeline has processed the file.
 You can then use the DbMon utility to check your database for changes.

 ```csv
 instrumentId,counterpartyId,amount,buySell,price,date,enteredBy